We guarantee our products for 12 months but with the proper care, we know that they will last for years beyond that.

-All our leather bags are handmade and dyed, this can lead to some variation in size and colour.
+All our leather bags are handmade and hand-dyed, this can lead to some minor variations in size and colour.
 For further information about the leather making process please visit our Leather Production page.
 As no two hides are the same, no two bags are the same.
 This is all part of what makes Berber Leather bags such a unique product.

 Breaking in your Bag

-The leather may be stiff to start with, especially around the clasps, however this will soften over time and with use.
-Some of our products such as our purses that take cards, will take time for the leather to soften and stretch to its' full capacity.
-This will start to happen the first time you use you new Berber Leather Product and we recommend not forcing too much into our bags when you first use them as this can cause the leather to overstretch and become damage.
+The leather may be stiff to start with, especially around the clasps and hardware, however, this will soften over time and with use.
+Some of our products such as our purses that take cards will take time for the leather to soften and stretch to their full capacity.
+This will start to happen the first time you use your new Berber Leather Product, and we recommend not forcing too much into our bags when you first use them as this can cause the leather to overstretch and become damaged.

-The natural leather smell can be a bit stronger when you first receive your bag, this is completely normal for a naturally dyed leather bag.
+The natural leather smell can be stronger when you first receive your bag, this is completely normal for a naturally dyed leather product.
 This smell will fade after a week or two.
-If you wish to speed up this process we recommend putting a small sachet of lavender in your bag for a few days.
-You can also use saddle soap to remove the leather odour; however we do not recommend this for our coloured leathers as it can remove the dye.
+If you wish to speed up this process, we recommend putting a small sachet of lavender in your bag for a few days.
+You can also use saddle soap to remove the leather odour; however, we do not recommend this for our coloured leathers as it can remove the dye.

 Caring for the Leather